brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 &ndash; *You know what JavaScript is, right?*

 I hear of it occasionally.
-When I was doing web pages back in 2000, most of the stuff I read about it made it sound like it was a bad idea to use it because it was turned off in most browsers---
+When I was doing web pages back in 2000, most of the stuff I read about it made it sound like it was a bad idea to use it because it was turned off in most browsers ---

 &ndash; *Wow.
 Well, that's not the way it is now.
 The whole web lives and dies on JavaScript.
 Oh, you still have your odd-duck users who turn it off because they're paranoid conspiracy theorists, and you have to provide progressive enhancement for them, but for the most part you're good to go.*

 I'll pretend I understood all of that.
 What about the APIs?

 &ndash; *Application Programming Interfaces.
 An API lets two apps communicate with each other.
-The whole idea of the Jamstack is that you start with static web files for basic content, and then---if you need more functionality, like interactive forms or that sort of thing---you use APIs to communicate with external services and provide it.*
+The whole idea of the Jamstack is that you start with static web files for basic content, and then --- if you need more functionality, like interactive forms or that sort of thing --- you use APIs to communicate with external services and provide it.*

 Ah.
 Okay. *[Scribbling noises.]* I guess.
 And markup?
 What are you marking up?